Sonic Unyon: The Events Era (2009-present)

 In 2009, Sonic Unyon returned to event production at scale by organizing Supercrawl, a free annual multi-arts festival dedicated to showcasing the arts scene in the James North region of Hamilton.
 The three-day event has featured hundreds of national and international touring artists in a range of artistic disciplines.
+In 2011, Supercrawl was formally reconfigured as the independent non-profit corporation Supercrawl Productions, which contracts Sonic Unyon to produce the annual festival as well as Supercrawl-presented events throughout the year.
 In 2015, the festival received an Ontario Tourism Award of Excellence for Tourism Event of the Year.
 It was also a finalist for Event of the Year at the 2017 Canadian Tourism Awards.

 Sonic Unyon has since broadened its events-based business to include the annual Because Beer Craft Beer Festival, and the opening of multi-use cultural events spaces Mills Hardware and Bridgeworks in 2014 and 2020 respectively.
 The label left its Wilson Street offices in 2017 and is now headquartered within the Bridgeworks venue.

-Sonic Unyon has produced JUNOfest 2015 and 2022, JUNO Songwriters’ Circle in 2019, and Hamilton's 2015 Pan Am Games closing celebrations.
+Sonic Unyon has produced Junofest 2015 and 2022, Juno Songwriters’ Circle in 2019, and Hamilton's 2015 Pan Am Games closing celebrations.
 Sonic Unyon also produced the 2021 and 2023 Grey Cup Festivals, the 2023 and 2024 Polaris Music Prize Galas and the 2023 edition of CBC Toronto's Sounds of the Season.

-In 2011, roughly two decades after the term “metal” was stripped from the JUNO Awards (following the retirement of the Best Hard Rock / Metal Album category after the 1991 awards), a new category was created: Metal/Hard Music Album of the Year, the result of a two-year CARAS lobbying campaign by Sonic Unyon.
+In 2011, roughly two decades after the term “metal” was stripped from the Juno Awards (following the retirement of the Best Hard Rock / Metal Album category after the 1991 awards), a new category was created: Metal/Hard Music Album of the Year, the result of a two-year CARAS lobbying campaign by Sonic Unyon.

 In 2019, the label released a triple-LP vinyl retrospective, Now We Are 25, as well as a documentary of the same name that featured appearances from artists Joel Plaskett of Thrush Hermit, Hayden, Chris Murphy and Jay Ferguson of Sloan, Terra Lightfoot, music media personalities George Stromboulopoulos and Alan Cross, and others.

-The Sonic Unyon building also housed the recording studio of Junior Boys’ Jeremy Greenspan prior to relocating to his own Barton Building Studios in 2019.

 In 2024, the label announced a new event space called Sonic Hall in downtown Guelph, Ontario.
+In July 2025, the label purchased the Warehouse Concert Hall in St. Catharines, Ontario.
+That venue became the fourth event space in the Greater Golden Horseshoe booked and operated by Sonic Unyon.

-In 2025, the label launched SUM Artist Management, dedicated to representing and developing artists.
+In 2025, the label also launched SUM Artist Management, dedicated to representing and developing artists.